ptrpl4/bash-mac/apps-and-tools/docker/docker.md

 ![](../../aaa-assets/docker-2.jpeg)

+images and layers
-- Container **Image** - an artefact(file) which includes all necessary information to run a piece of software, including the code, runtime, libraries, environment variables, and configuration files
+- Container **Image** - an artefact(collection of layers that are stored and managed by Docker) includes all necessary information to run a software, including code, runtime, libraries, env vars, config files
 - **Registry** - image storage
-- **Dockerfile** - set of instructions how to build Image.
-Each instruction creates a layer in the image, contributing to the final structure of the container environment
+- **Dockerfile** - set of instructions to build Image from layers.
+Each instruction creates a layer in the image

+containers and environment
-- **Container** - running instances of Container Image
+- **Container** - running instance of Container Image
-- Container **environment** - context and settings in which a containerized application runs
+- Container **environment** - context and settings in which a containerised application runs
 - **Isolated Docker Network** - network for containers containers cloud communicate using container name instead ip:port connections.
 It automatically used in docker-compose